 Caravan sites must be licensed under the Caravan Sites and Control of Development Act 1960.

-You don't need a licence to run a caravan site if:
+You don't need a licence to run a caravan site for:

 However, if you wish to change the use of the land to a permanent caravan site use you must have planning permission before a licence can be issued.